nattsp/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-As we have alredy discussed these data hold the number of steps taken over the two months.
+As we have already discussed these data hold the number of steps taken over the two months.
 The data are held in a zip file in the same directory as our markdown file.

 The activity monitoring data are made up of three columns: *steps*: containing the number of steps in a 5 minute interval; *date*: the date the steps were counted; and *interval*: the start time of the 5 minute interval in the format hhmm.